EfeKalay/TheMetVueProject/README.md

-# IT537 - Front End Web Development
+# IT537 - Front End Web Development Final Project

-This repository created for the Sabanci University Master's Degree in Information Technology for Professionals program.
+This repository has been created for IT537 FinalProject by Efe Kalay.